hugomtr/IADeep-with-Numba/README.md

 ```

 ### Running a training
-You can find weights in the weights folder: These are weights from a model trained with specific parameters but if you want to train with your own parameters you can lauch a training like this:
+You can find weights in the weights folder: These are weights from a model trained with specific parameters but if you want to train with your own parameters you can launch a training like this:
 <br>

 ```code